Try Live Demo

 The action menu provides links for additional settings on the actual live stream.

-From here you enable MP4 or WebM recording, copy the RTMP publish link for the stream and also the embed code.
+From this menu, you can enable MP4 or WebM recording, edit RTMP endpoints for simulcasting, copy the RTMP publish link for the stream and also Embed code.

 RTMP Endpoints

-Simulcasting or multicasting as its referred to is when you can forward your live stream to other RTMP endpoints such as YouTube, Facebook and Twitter.
+Simulcasting, or multicasting, as it is referred to, is when you can forward your live stream to other RTMP endpoints such as YouTube, Facebook, etc.

-There isn’t any limit to the amount of RTMP endpoints you can add and it enables you to reach a wider audience with your live streams.
+There isn’t any limit to the number of RTMP endpoints you can add and it enables you to reach a wider audience with your live streams.

-You read more about simulcasting in our documentation.
+You can read more about simulcasting in our documentation.

 Copy Publish URL